 Once microbeads reach the marine environment, it is impossible to pinpoint the source of origin.
 German researchers Liebezeit and Dubaish (University of Oldenburg) hypothesise that cosmetics, and especially peelings, make up most of the microplastics they found in the Wadden Sea.XVI

 In terms of relative contributions to microplastic pollution, a range of studies have looked at the number or concentration of microbeads in individual products.
-The American non-governmental organisation (NGO) 5Gyres, found a large number of microplastics in the Great Lakes and estimates that one single care product (Neutrogena's Deep Clean) contains 360,000 microbeads.XVII Dr. Leslie (Free University, Amsterdam) found that microplastics made up 10.6% of one scrub (Exofonic scrub of L'Oreal).XVIII
+The American non-governmental organisation (NGO) 5Gyres, found a large number of microplastics in the Great Lakes and estimates that one single care product (Neutrogena's Deep Clean) contains 360,000 microbeads.XVII Dr. Leslie (VU University, Amsterdam) found that microplastics made up 10.6% of one scrub (Exofonic scrub of L'Oreal).XVIII

 Water treatment plants are not designed to filter out microbeads.
 A number of studies have found that water treatment plants do not filter all microbeads from the waste water.XIX Moreover, not all waste water gets purified.
 Following heavy rain, waste water with microbeads can overflow directly into surface waters.
 Some countries lack the infrastructure to treat waste water completely.